jpnws/jpnws/README.md

 ### My name is Ji and I'm a Software Developer

 - 🌱 Specializing in React, JavaScript, HTML, and CSS.
-- 🖋️ Currently learning TypeScript, Node.js, Express.js, and PostgreSQL.
+- 🖋️ Currently learning AWS CDK, TypeScript, Node.js, Express.js, and PostgreSQL.
 - 📖 Currently working on a hackathon project called Disco, a simple discussion board.
     - [Back-end](https://github.com/jpnws/bassline) with TypeScript, Bun.js, Elysia.js, and Prisma/PostgreSQL.
         - Continuous integration with GitHub Actions for building and testing.